Skip to main content

 A lot of work has taken place since February 2020 to know the status of each tip and to carry out maintenance.

-The Mining Remediation Authority have been asked to inspect category C coal tips once a year and category D twice a year.
-In 2024 the Mining Remediation Authority completed the inspections of all Category B tips.
-In 2025, in addition to the inspections of C and D rated tips, they will begin a programme of inspecting all Category A tips.
-This is expected to take around 2 years to complete.
+The Mining Remediation Authority has been asked to inspect category C coal tips once a year and category D twice a year.
+In 2024, the Mining Remediation Authority completed the inspections of all category B tips.
+In 2025, in addition to the regular inspections of C and D rated tips, it began a programme of inspections on all category A tips.
+This is expected to take around two years to complete.
 Inspections help to identify any maintenance works needed.

 Technology trials